The practice has suffered some significant departures

 With the arrival of David Sellers as a partner, Bundy and his team in Paris worked on many of the well-known nationalisation and lex petrolea cases of the decade and a succession of famous ICJ cases going into the 1990s.
 After Frere Cholmeley merged with Eversheds in 1998, the practice took on more commercial arbitration and expanded its PIL work into ICSID cases.

 In London, arbitration work started coming in more frequently around 2009, as a series of mergers expanded Eversheds’ reach in Europe and Asia.
 It began to pull together the various strands of its arbitration work, appointing Zurich-based partner Claudius Triebold to head the firm-wide international arbitration group in 2010.
 Rising star Will Thomas in Paris took over the role three years later.

-But there have been significant changes to the practice in 2016.
-Will Thomas left the firm for Freshfields Bruckhaus Deringer in London, while Stuart Dutson (who had joined from Linklaters in 2009 and been instrumental in growing the commercial arbitration portfolio) left the London office to become practice head at Simmons & Simmons.
+But there have been significant changes to the practice.
+In early 2017, the firm merged with US firm Sutherland Asbill & Breenan.
+One year earlier, Will Thomas left the firm for Freshfields Bruckhaus Deringer in London, while Stuart Dutson (who had joined from Linklaters in 2009 and been instrumental in growing the commercial arbitration portfolio) left the London office to become practice head at Simmons & Simmons.
 Meanwhile Loretta Malintoppi, a veteran of the PIL practice, left to become an arbitrator at 39 Essex Chambers.

 The arbitration group is now co-led by Rodman Bundy in Singapore and David Sellers in Paris.